-Apart from collecting subscribers in a one global list, you should think of segmenting the users, and putting them in various lists based on their site action, location, or any other attribute.
+Apart from collecting subscribers in one global list, you should think of segmenting the users and putting them in various lists based on their site action, location, or any other attribute.
 We can do this by using automatic segmentation and custom segmentation feature in PushEngage.
 Read this post on how to set this up.

 Using Drip Web Push Campaigns, now you can send out a Welcome Notification, say 30 minutes after the user has subscribed.
-This can have more impact as this reaches when customer has left the site, but they remember you site clearly, and is a good time to nudge them for any action.
+This can have more impact as this reaches when the customer has left the site, but they remember your site clearly, and is a good time to nudge them for any action.
 Here is an example Welcome Drip Sent after 30 minutes.